-14. SWEET SPOT CERTIFICATION CUT-OFF DATE
+16. SWEET SPOT CERTIFICATION CUT-OFF DATE

-Urge USDA to continue its analysis of potentially extending the 180-day Sweet Spot/Smith Doxey cut-off date;
+Urge the USDA to continue its analysis of potentially extending the 180-day Sweet Spot/Smith Doxey cut-off date;

-15. ON-CALL COTTON REPORT
+17. ON-CALL COTTON REPORT

-Urge the CFTC to discontinue the weekly on call reporting requirement; noting though that should the CFTC continue to find value in receiving the information provided in these reports for surveillance or other regulatory purposes, then urge the CFTC to discontinue publication of the weekly reports; noting that:
+Urge the CFTC to discontinue the weekly on-call reporting requirement; provided though, that should, the CFTC continue to find value in receiving the information provided in these reports for surveillance or other regulatory purposes, then urge the CFTC to discontinue publication of the weekly reports; noting that: